seanmcg93/seanmcg93.github.io/projects/cowrie/index.md

 history -c  # Clears the shell history to erase evidence of the commands.

 ```
+You can view the .csv for the attackers inputs [here](https://github.com/seanmcg93/seanmcg93.github.io/blob/main/projects/cowrie/project_files/inputs.csv).

 **Note:** I have defanged the IP of the malware-hosting server for safety.
 It appears that the attacker runs both wget and curl, likely to ensure the download succeeds in case one of the utilities is unavailable on the system.